 One of the books we are reading for our teacher training is the Yoga Sutras of Patanjali, and in it, Sachidananda tells us the story of the silkworm.

-She stays in this cage for some time, but doesn’t even know it because she is sleeping.
+She stays in this cage for some time, but doesn’t even know she is caged, because she is sleeping.
 As soon as she wakes up, she realizes that something is wrong.

 So she starts to think about it.
 And she meditates.
 And she fasts.
-And then finally she repents; deciding that, if given the chance, she will no longer live that life.
-As soon as she repents, wings appear, and she flies up, and now that she is enlightened, she can never return to that state again.
+And then finally she repents; deciding that, if given the chance, she will no longer live that mindless life.
+As soon as she repents, wings appear!
+And she flies up!
+And now that she is enlightened, she can never return to that state again.

 I started to think about this worm, and her cage, and the cages we all build in our own lives.
 Cages in our minds.
 Some made of negative words, like “I can’t do that” “I’m no good at that”, “I will never be able to…”.
 Or even cages made of words that we think are positive, “I am too good for that”, “I am better than those people”…